 - Select your daughter's current primary school from the drop-down list.
-This will automatically fill in the correct details for the school. - If your daughter's primary school is not listed, please select 'other' from the drop-down box and type in the correct details
+This will automatically fill in the correct details for the school. - If your daughter's primary school is not listed, please tick "I can't find the school' and type in the school details